 One of the problems associated with HIV and AIDS in Ghana is the high level of HIV related stigma.
-Interactions with Associations of Persons Living with HIV and AIDS indicated that stigmatization and discrimination against persons living with HIV and AIDS is very high in most communities.
+Interactions with Associations of Persons Living with HIV and AIDS (PLHIV) indicated that stigmatization and discrimination against PLHIV is very high in most communities.
 This situation directly affects the management of HIV and AIDS and reducing its spread.
 Stigma presents a significant barrier to accessing care and support services.
-In view of the fear of discrimination following disclosure of HIV status stigma prevents PLHIV from getting the needed attention from family members.
-It also functions as a barrier to people with HIV or AIDS disclosing their status and getting access to available support and care services, and to HIV prevention that encourages people to adopt safer behavior.
+In view of the fear of discrimination following disclosure of HIV status, stigma prevents PLHIV from getting the needed attention from family members.
+It also functions as a barrier to PLHIV getting access to HIV prevention that encourages people to adopt safer behaviour.
 If people are mocked or treated with hostility, they may feel uncared for and are therefore less likely to take steps to protect themselves.
 They may also infect others in retaliation to the stigma.